Cardi B Demands $300K For Any Future Performances

 Cardi also has a few other demands.
-Not only does she want plenty of money for her work, but the location has the be perfect as well.
+Not only does she want plenty of money for her work, but the location has to be perfect as well.
 The new mother doesn’t want to be too far away from home.
 She just gave birth to a baby girl named Kulture Kiari Cephus and like many first time mothers, she isn’t comfortable being away from her baby for too long.
 And doctors told her there is no way it would be safe for the small child to join her on the tour bus or fly.

 According to KTBS, she hasn’t been a mother for long.
 She and her husband, Offset, only became parents about seven weeks ago.

-Cardi B fans look forward to her return to the stage, especially since she had to leave Bruno Mars’ ’24K Magic’ tour, which will kick off in September.
+Cardi B fans look forward to her return to the stage, especially since she had to leave Bruno Mars’ “24K Magic” tour, which will kick off in September.
 The rapper said she needed to recover mentally and physically and that she didn’t feel that her body was ready to do choreography every night so soon after giving birth.

 Cardi said, “I think I underestimated this whole mommy thing.
 Not only am I just not ready physically, I’m not ready to leave my baby behind since the doctors explained it’s not healthy for her to be on the road.”